 Oh, yeah.
 And I can’t wait to share my results with you.

 Because in all honesty you don’t need to waste hours of your time doing this same search for chemical free platform beds.
 Trust me.
 I’ve done it for you.

-***This non toxic bed frame made from solid hardwood that I bought and recommend for budget-conscious shoppers.
-But I’ll give you all my results below.
+***This non toxic bed frame is what I bought and recommend for budget-conscious shoppers.
+I give you ALL of my results below.

 Searching for a Chemical Free Platform Bed

 Okay, so I was using my natural latex mattress on my very old bed springs for quite a while.
 And I didn’t even realize it was a problem.

 You see, I received a Sleep on Latex natural mattress when I still had an old conventional bed.
 I didn’t realize that a latex mattress was supposed to be supported by a platform bed frame with slats.

 So we put the latex mattress on the old bed springs.
 For years.

 In all honesty, I didn’t know it was a problem until I had readers asking me very specific questions about different types of mattresses (I review all kinds of natural mattresses and own different ones) and how far the slats were allowed to be apart to keep the bed warranty.